Is Denmark Expensive To Visit? Get The Truth Here (I’m Danish)

 Is it Safe to Travel in Denmark?

-Denmark.
-Yes, it’s a costly country.
+Denmark is a costly country.
 Also, an extremely safe country!
 Funny how this works in the world.
-We pay for what we get is how I like to view this.
+We pay for what we get is how I like to look at this.
 Denmark is currently ranked as one of the safest countries in the world.

 Compared to other countries, this is the country where you can feel that much safer walking the boardwalk after dark with the whole family.
 This doesn’t mean to let your guard down Mom and Dad.